hgiasac/blog-builder/pages/posts/2021-01-02-TimescaleDB_2.0_with_Hasura_Part_3:_High_Availability.md

 ## Native Replication

-Timescale 2.0 provides built-in, native replication support for multi-node.
+TimescaleDB 2.0 provides built-in, native replication support for multi-node.
 This feature is promising although it is still in development preview.
 We aren't required any additional setup to use native replication.
 Just need to set `replication_factor` argument with integer value.
 This argument represents the number of data nodes that the same data is written to.
 The value must be in between 1 and total data nodes.
 The default value is 1.

 Let's see how many rows are inserted into 2 data nodes: